DOWNLOAD ANNUAL REPORT AS PDF HERE .

 A member can be both an author and a publisher member.
 The class of membership determines voting entitlements for the two elected members of the board: the elected ‘author’ and the elected ‘publisher’ director.

 2,816 became members as a result of the merger with Viscopy, and 91 applied for membership after the new ‘Artist’ member category was introduced.

-In 2017-18 Sarah Tran Chaired the Asia Pacific Committee.
+In 2018-19 Sarah Tran chaired the Asia Pacific Committee.
 Adam Suckling and Sarah Tran also participated in the Legal Issues Forum, and were members of the Newspapers and Periodicals Working Group and the Visual Arts Working Group.
-Sarah Tran and Judy Grady sit on the Executive Committee of CIAGP, CISAC’s visual arts arm
+Sarah Tran and Judy Grady were members of the Executive Committee of CIAGP, CISAC’s visual arts arm

 The Code is available at copyright.com.au.